About the Assessments

 The CAAs for ELA, mathematics, and science are delivered one-on-one by a TE and use the same TDS as the other CAASPP computer-based assessments.
 The CAAs for ELA and mathematics are multistage, adaptive assessments.
 The CAA for Science is delivered as four embedded PTs per assessed grade level, which are administered one-on-one by a TE and scheduled throughout the year during the course of instruction, shortly after instruction of related science content is complete.
 The four CAA for Science embedded PTs should not be administered in a single day.

 There are two forms of the CAAs for ELA and mathematics and four forms of each set of CAA for Science embedded PTs.
-Form assignments are posted on the CAAs for ELA and Mathematics Form Assignments and CAA for Science Form Assignments web pages.
+Form assignments are posted on CAA for ELA and Mathematics Form Assignments and CAA for Science Form Assignments.
 Secure, form-specific DFAs are available for download from TOMS.

 The DFA for each CAA for Science embedded PT and the computer-based assessment became available on September 17, 2024.
 Use the CAA for Science Administration Planning Guides to plan and schedule testing.